In a Nutshell

 Free range troublemaker, tinkerer, axe-grinder, noise-maker, pedestrian, and holder of many email addresses.

 Owner and operator of Actual Consulting.
-We do Internet and occasional desktop tools, Web development, scripting, QA & testing, and some service hosting.
-Typical projects include site & service implementation and maintenance, tool development, security/penetration testing, protocol design, and database optimization.
+We do Internet and occasional desktop tools, plus web development, scripting, QA & testing, and some minor service hosting.
+Typical projects include site & service implementation and maintenance, data analysis, tool development, security/penetration testing, protocol design, and database optimization.

-Freelance writer & editor; news and analysis, technical books & documentation, general interest articles, and even forays into editing fiction and screenplays.
+Freelance writer & editor; news and analysis, technical books & documentation, general interest articles, and rare forays into fiction and screenplays.